Over half of all frontline hospital staff vaccinated in under four weeks

 All staff receiving vaccinations between now and the end of November will qualify for an extra day off as part of a Trust incentive scheme to ensure as many staff as possible get their jabs.

-Hull and East Yorkshire Hospitals Trust has been one of the country’s best performing NHS Trusts in terms of staff vaccination rates for the past six years.
+Hull University Teaching Hospitals NHS Trust Trust has been one of the country’s best performing NHS Trusts in terms of staff vaccination rates for the past six years.
 Last year, 76% of frontline staff were vaccinated against flu.

 People in good health who catch flu are usually expected to recover within a week or so of contracting the illness.